sudomateo/sudomateo/speaking/2024/the-community-of-gophers/README.md

 # The community of gophers

-This week we're taking you to the hallway track of All Things Open 2023 in Raleigh, NC.
-Today’s episode features: Matthew Sanabria (former Engineer at HashiCorp working on Terraform Enterprise), Nithya Ruff (Chief Open Source Officer and Head of the Open Source Program Office at Amazon) & Jordan Harband (Open Source Maintainer-at-large with dependencies in most JavaScript apps out there.
+On this episode, Angelica is joined by Go community leaders from around the

-There has been many changes this year in open source, and each of these perspectives lends insight into challenging and changing waters happening right now in open source.
+world: meetup organizers from Guadalajara, St. Louis, New York & Go Bridge Atlanta.
+Together, they explore the ins & outs of organizing meetups, the benefits of attending, the Go Developer Network (GDN) & the current state of the Go Meetup community.

-Listen the episode on [GoTime][gotime].
+Listen to the episode on [GoTime][gotime].

-[gotime]: https://changelog.fm/563  "The community of gophers"
+[gotime]: https://changelog.com/gotime/329 "The community of gophers"